Is it really possible to start a profitable business with little money?

 Suck at writing?
 Go to sites like TextBroker or Iwriter.

-And how about software or app design and development?
+And how about the software or app design and development?
 Ever heard of Envato Studio?

 Depending on which type of business you’re building, it may come to a point when you’re going to need to offer customer service of some sort.
 Waiting on call as to when the next customer support ticket is going to come in isn’t a productive use of your time; ZenDesk will help you provide the necessary customer support service your patron needs for as low as $5 per agent.